Rawnaqaburumman/Reading-notes1/read1.md

 # Hello!
-My name is  `Rawnaq Abu Rumman `, I'm 24,I studied mechatronics engineering at the University of Jordan.
+My name is  `Rawnaq Abu Rumman `, I'm 24,I studied mechatronics. engineering at the University of Jordan.
 Interested in programming I love discovery and learning.
 I am also a writer, writing articles in Arabic language.
 Its interesting experience learning here in ASAC.